 This sample explains how to extend Eyeshot proprietary file format with custom data and custom entities.
 More details on this article.

 This sample explains how to change the viewport navigation method using the Viewport.Navigation.Mode property.
 It also includes an advanced implementation of multi-texturing.

 This sample explains how to draw a point cloud or mesh entity with a different color on each vertex.
 It also demonstrates how to quickly change the points coordinates.

 This sample explains how to draw a globe model using the Mesh.CreateSphere() static method.
 It also uses of Mesh.ApplyMaterial() method to map the material texture spherically.

 This sample explains how to draw a gym frame using Nurbs surfaces.

-This sample explains how to work with a hidden Model control.
+This sample explains how to work with a hidden Design control.
 In some cases you may want to produce drawings or images without displaying the geometry the Form/Window.

 This sample explains how to change entity nature on the fly.
 In this case the beams drawing is switched between Mesh and wires.

 This sample explains how to work with layers.
 It also includes the code to use a ImageOnly label and tooltips support: hovering an entity, the entity index is displayed.